DarchevilleThomas/RayTracer/README.md

 Features that work perfectly :

--Showing all shapes.
+ - Showing all shapes.

--Basic shape without any lights.
+ - Basic shape without any lights.

--Lambert algorithm on every shapes.
+ - Lambert algorithm on every shapes.

--Blinn-Phong algorithm on every shapes.
+ - Blinn-Phong algorithm on every shapes.